 George is currently also a project consultant and manager for Think Visual

 Ronan is a stage designer and writer, based in Waterford.
 Ronan originally trained as a sculptor before moving in to set design.
 He founded BrokenCrow Theatre Company in 2011.
 His second play, Mantle was the company’s first full production and sold out its April 2012 run in the Granary Theatre.
 His third and fourth scripts, Enter Juliet and Prospect House were performed in the Everyman and Theatre Development Centre respectively in 2014.
 His first script, Madame Chavelle was produced by Theatre Makers in 2010.
-Ronan is currently working on two scripts.

 Over the last fifteen years he has worked with companies such as Corcacorca, Graffiti, Ex Machine, Asylum, Bowler Hat, Spraoi, MCD, Hammergrin and for numerous festivals .
 In that time he developed skills as a Set Designer, Set Constructor, Puppeteer, Tour Manager, Production Manager, Stage Manager (occasional actor!) and Director.

-He recently started A Little Room (Theatre Development Centre) in Waterford with Nicholas Kavanagh.
+In 2016, he started A Little Room (Theatre Development Centre) in Waterford with Nicholas Kavanagh.

 Rosie is a Cork based actor with a background in dance and art.
 She joined BrokenCrow Theatre Company in 2014 and was lead artist on their production Dark Kingdom, an adaptation of Kevin Barry stories for Cork Midsummer Festival 2016.
 Rosie lead the adaptation process and performed in the final production.